-Everybody loves a parade!
-With the weather warming up bit by bit, and the pandemic waning, there's no better reason to gather for a fun yet meaningful event than the Annapolis MLK Parade & African Diaspora Festival scheduled for noon on April 2nd.
+Everybody loves a parade, and there's no better reason to gather for a fun yet meaningful event than the Annapolis MLK Parade & African Diaspora Festival scheduled for 1 pm on April 1st.

-The MLK Parade and African Diaspora Festival returns April 2nd.
+The MLK Parade and African Diaspora Festival return on April 1st.
 Image courtesy of Annapolis Discovered.

-The festive occasion, co-sponsored by The City of Annapolis and Annapolis Drum and Bugle Corps. has a purpose: to commemorate the life, work and legacy of Rev. Dr. Martin Luther King Jr. thru inspiration, education and collaboration with a spirit of unity.
+The City of Annapolis and the Annapolis Drum and Bugle Corps co-sponsor the yearly parade and festival.
+The event's purpose is to commemorate the life, work, and legacy of Rev. Dr. Martin Luther King Jr. thru inspiration, education, and collaboration with a spirit of unity.

-The parade will feature the Drum and Bugle Corps, along with groups from area high schools, fraternities and sororities, and dozens of other organizations.
-It goes without saying that all participants show respect and honor Dr. King along the parade route and celebrate his vision of non-violence.
+The parade will feature the Drum and Bugle Corps, groups from area high schools, fraternities and sororities, and dozens of other organizations.
+All participants show respect and honor Dr. King along the parade route and celebrate his vision of non-violence.

 After realizing that Annapolis had never held a parade of its own to honor King, she decided to create one in 2015.

-Parade participants will make their way down West Street, around Church Circle and down Main Street to the Susan B. Campbell Park along City Dock where the free diaspora festival will be in full force with art, food, live performances of music and storytelling to highlight significant contributions to American history and culture and various vendors.
-This event is family-friendly and runs until 6pm.
+Parade participants will make their way down West Street at noon, around Church Circle, and down Main Street to the Susan B. Campbell Park along City Dock, where the free diaspora festival will be in full force with art, food, live performances of music and storytelling to highlight significant contributions to American history and culture and various vendors.
+This event is family-friendly and runs from 1 pm until 8 pm.